cherrypy/cherrypy/sphinx/source/progguide/REST.rst

     REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state

+..
+TODO: Cover each of the four constraints and demonstrate how they are apply in a CherryPy implementation.

 Since HTTP defines a number of invocation methods, the most direct way to implement REST using CherryPy is to utilize the :class:`MethodDispatcher`.
 To enable the method dispatcher, add the